mjbradvica/personal-website-articles/2021/chain-of-responsibility-redux.md

 }
 ```

-We have an application service level handler that does something with a fictitious widget object.
-The issue that that the handler is responsible for both the creation of the chain and its execution.
+We have an application service handler that does something with a fictitious widget object.
+The handler is responsible for both the creation of the chain and its execution.
 In the spirit of SRP, the handler should not be aware of how the chain is created.

-Our solution is quite simple, a factory.
+Our solution is quite simple: a factory!

 ```csharp
 public interface IChainFactory<T>